Between mammograms, or at an early age, before you start mammograms, don’t forget about your breast self-exams.

 Check Your Breasts Visually

-Each month, you should review your breast tissue in a mirror.
+Each month, you should examine your breasts in a mirror.

 If you notice any visual changes in your breasts from one month to the next, make an appointment with your doctor for further evaluation.